intel/cc-oci-runtime/documentation/Installing-Clear-Containers-on-Centos-7.md

 # Install the Clear Containers runtime on Centos 7

 ## Introduction

 Installing Clear Containers on CentOS is slightly more difficult than on other distributions mainly due to the fact that it does not provide current versions of gcc and glibc.

 Hence, this guide explains how to install updated packages in `/usr/local`, to avoid conflicting with the base packages.

+Clear Containers supports the latest version of Docker CE (currently 17.05), with the exception of Swarm.
+If you want to use Swarm, you must install Docker version 1.12.1.

 ## Warning